wp-valkyrie/valkyrie/README.md

-# WP-Core
+# WP Valkyrie
-This Repository contains a Core-System for WordPress themes, plugins and anything else.
+This Repository contains the Core-System of Valkyrie, an abstraction layer for the WordPress ecosystem.
+It uses a small, extensible API and allows easy development of complex system by layering simple, standalone, intercommunicating modules.

-It uses a small, extensible API and allows easy development of complex modules.
+**It is highly recommended to use a full fledged IDE while working with the Valkyrie system.**

-**It is highly recommended to use a full fledged IDE while working with the WP-Core.**
+## System-Core Features

-## Core Features
+- Split complex Systems into multiple small modules
 - Check plugin dependencies for individual modules
 - Enqueue assets with ease
 - Load module files without hassle